 This beachfront resort is located near Little Dix Bay Beach, where you can spend the day at the beach getting your suntan lounging or relax under the shades.

 Mango Bay Resort is set on four beautifully planted acres and features six individual villas, each intended to reflect the beauty of its tropical surroundings.
 Two of the villas sit right on the beach.

-Anegada Beach Club is a tropical haven on a small British Virgin Islands island, featuring seven Beachfront Luxury Tents elevated above the dunes and overlooking a sandy, powder sand beach that extends for miles across the island.
+Anegada Beach Club is a tropical haven on a small island in BVI, featuring seven Beachfront Luxury Tents elevated above the dunes and overlooking a sandy, powder sand beach that extends for miles across the island.